apache/submarine/docs/userdocs/k8s/notebook.md

 To create a new notebook server, click “New Notebook”.
 You should see a form for entering \
 details of your new notebook server.

 - Notebook Name : Name of the notebook server.
-It should follow the DNS label standard as defined in [RFC](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/).
+It should follow the rules below.
+    1. Contain at most 63 characters.
+    2. Contain only lowercase alphanumeric characters or '-'.
+    3. Start with an alphabetic character.
+    4. End with an alphanumeric character.
 - Environment : It defines a set of libraries and docker image.
 - CPU and Memory
 - GPU (optional)